Sun (1819 ship): Career

 Sun first appeared in Lloyd's Register (LR) in the 1820 volume.

-On 21–22 July 1822 a tremendous gale drove Sun, Murray, master, ashore at the Cape of Good Hope.
+On 21–22 July 1822 a tremendous gale drove Sun, mastered by Murray, ashore at the Cape of Good Hope.
 She had been nearly loaded for London.
 A letter dated 10 August stated that the greater part of Sun's cargo had been saved, but that she had been condemned.

-The next report was that it was expected that Sun would be gotten off the shore.
-After being condemned, Sun was sold, gotten off, repaired, and fitted out.
+The next report was that it was expected that Sun would be recovered from the shore.
+After being condemned, Sun was thus sold, repaired, and fitted out.
 She was expected to sail to Bengal under the name George Ballard.
-There is no further mention in online resources of George Ballard.
+There is no further mention in online resources of the George Ballard.

 Instead, Sun retained her name and continued to sail, but trading as a country ship, i.e., east of the Cape.
 She was registered at the Cape in 1823, and may later have transferred her registry to Calcutta, though she does not appear in an 1825 list of vessels registered there.

-Sun, Anderson, master, arrived in Bengal on 2 March 1823 from the Cape of Good Hope.
+Sun, with Anderson as master, arrived in Bengal on 2 March 1823 from the Cape of Good Hope.
 She returned to the Cape on 19 November.
-On 1 February 1824 Sun, Griffiths, master, sailed from the Cape for Bengal.
+On 1 February 1824 Sun, under master Griffiths, sailed from the Cape for Bengal.
 She arrived there on 21 May.

 She sailed with a cargo of tea from Canton, China on 28 November 1825 to Van Diemens Land.
 Leaving the River Derwent on 16 March 1826, she sailed to Sydney arriving on 24 March.